 “Model flexibility—this is a good time to think about rules that matter most and give on those that matter less.”

 Flexibility doesn’t mean giving up on your values.
 It means recognizing that not every rule carries equal weight, and that your teen needs to see you navigate uncertainty with grace.
-When parents demonstrate flexibility, children learn that it’s okay to adapt, to let go of small grievances, and to prioritize what truly matters in a relationship.
+When parents practice mindfulness in parenting, children learn that it’s okay to adapt, to let go of small grievances, and to prioritize what truly matters in a relationship.

 This approach also reduces the frequency of power struggles.
 When teens feel heard and see that you’re willing to bend on smaller issues, they’re more likely to respect your firmness on the things that genuinely matter—safety, honesty, and mutual respect.